An ecommerce platform is software that enables purchasing and selling over the internet.

 What are the pros and cons of subscription-based ecommerce platforms?

-The pros include online payment gateway options, tax handling, recurring revenue, scalability, and more.
+The pros include online payment gateway options for credit card and PayPal payment processing, SSL certificate encryption, tax handling, recurring revenue, scalability, web hosting, and more.

 On the other hand, subscription-based ecommerce platforms usually require tech know-how and can be costly if you have an online store with lots of traffic.